binary-manu/arch-ansible/README.md

     global_portable_image: False

 This variable controls whether the resulting installation should be site-independent or not.
-If set to false, the playbook assume that settings such as custom repos and proxy configuration must persist in the installed system.
+If set to false, the playbook assumes that settings such as custom repos and proxy configuration must persist in the installed system.
 If set to true, such settings will be reverted in the final setup.
 This is useful, for example, if the installation process requires using an HTTP proxy, but the system is then going to be moved to a different network where a proxy is not needed.
 A typical case is provisioning a VM image with Packer from behind a proxy: the final image should not carry such site-specific proxy settings if it is going to be shared with a wider audience.

 This username is used to create a disposable nonprivileged user for those tasks.
 All its data are automatically purged before the playbook